origamicomet/yeti/docs/overview.md

         -log-to-network build.voxkings.com:5000
 ```

-If you want to connect a remote console to an engine instance from the command line, follow this:
+If you want to host a remote console from the command line, follow this:

 ```
-  usage: console [address:port] [options]
+  usage: console [options]
     connects to an engine instance and displays a Lua REPL

   options:
-      -timeout -t [timeout] overrides the default timeout in seconds -t 10 # will stop trying to connect after ten seconds
+      -host -h [address or hostname] overrides the default hostname and port -h logs.voxkings.com:5000 # listens at logs.voxkings.com on port 5000 for engines logging to network
 ```

 If you want to connect a profiler to an engine instance from the command line, follow this: